vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _S: Have they ever contacted you?_

 **M:** Yes, they sent me a few plugins which I pushed.
-It's 10 years ago or so.
 Neon, photocopy and cartoon.
 It's like 10 years later, one of them comes and says _"hey Mitch, I coded 3 plugins, here they are"_.
 Everything looks perfect, so I just pushed them as-is and they still exist.

 The GEGL version gives different results, though.
 So that's why we still have them in the menu.